The Health Benefits Of Yoga

 Yoga is a combination of meditation, stretching and strengthening exercises that has been practiced for centuries, especially in the West where there are several different forms.

-And as the word has spread about yoga, the number of new classes being offered in local communities has begun to explode over recent years.
+And as the word has spread about this ancient practice, the number of new classes being offered in local communities has begun to explode over recent years.

 This is because for the majority of students, the benefits have been extraordinary; there are physical, emotional and mental benefits to these exercises, positions and routines.
 Far more so than you would imagine when you watch this graceful and gentle art being performed by an expert.
 As little as 10 minutes yoga practice can make a difference to your mind and body.